 The wizard makes it simple to add multiple log types to a single configuration file.
 Click + Add a log type to fill in the details for another log type.
 Repeat as necessary.

-Validate the file
+Download and validate the file

 When you’re done adding your sources, click Make the config file to download it.